shoppreparcels-tech/nikkitha-shanker/_posts/2020-04-07-the-lady-with-the-madhubani-paints.md

 <!-- /wp:group -->

 <!-- wp:paragraph -->
 <p>Interestingly, Mithila is a matrilineal society where mothers pass on their inheritance to their daughters.
-Girls are encouraged to paint right from their childhood. </p>
+Girls are encouraged to paint right from their childhood.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->